 WAY OF THE HORSE COACHING INC

-Equine Led Social and Emotional Learning
+Equine Led Social and Emotional Learning (ELSEL) Programme

 The programme helps clients to achieve outcomes related to improving mental and emotional wellbeing, improving confidence, building self-esteem and developing communication skills.